camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 ## Quick start

-All classes which implement `Zeebe.Client.Bootstrap.Abstractions.IJobHandler<T>` or `Zeebe.Client.Bootstrap.Abstractions.IAsyncJobHandler<T>` are automaticly found and boostrapped when you register this boostrap project with the `IServiceCollection` extension method `BoostrapZeebe`.
+All classes which implement `IJobHandler<T>` or `IAsyncJobHandler<T>` are automaticly found and boostrapped when you register this boostrap project with the `IServiceCollection` extension method `BoostrapZeebe`.

 The `BoostrapZeebe` method has two parameters: